 “Steve, learn to admit you’re wrong or that you don’t know the answer.
 People appreciate it more when you admit you don’t know something than if you try to answer anyway.”

-When it was over, and Mr Dobson was giving me my evaluation and critique, he made mention of that moment when I got busted.
-And encouraged me in a matter of fact way to just admit when I don’t know something instead of trying to have the answers.
+He encouraged me in a matter-of-fact way to just admit when I don’t know something instead of trying to have the answers.

 It Looks Better On You When You Admit Fault Instead of Hiding It

 I think intrinsically we respect someone when they can admit fault.
-I have had leaders who could do this, but often times few can or will.
+I have had leaders who could do this, but very few can.

 I’ll never forget watching the video of Ted Haggard that was first released when scandal broke out about him being involved in a homosexual affair.
 In the video, he was insisting to a reporter that he didn’t know the accuser, and basically denied all charges.
-I remember initially believing him, and thinking “well then, why would someone go to all this trouble to discredit him — I guess the bigger profile you are, the more succeptible to spiritual attack and slander you become.”
+I remember initially believing him, and thinking “well then, why would someone go to all this trouble to discredit him — I guess the higher profile you are, the more susceptible to spiritual attack and slander you become.”

 A Plea For Humility

 Don’t attack the person questioning, don’t insist they are wounded or have false motives in asking you about it.
-Remember, my generation — the Mosaics or Millennials, are tired of this crap where leaders — whether in the church or politicians–can’t admit fault when they change stances on things or prefer to have things swept under the carpet.
+Remember, my generation — the Mosaics or Millennials — are tired of this crap where leaders — whether they be in the church or the political sphere — can’t admit fault when they change stances on things or prefer to have things swept under the carpet.